-Section 24.06.085 of the Storm and Surface Water Utility Code defines when easements are required for stormwater facilities, and other general easement requirements.
+Section 24.06.085 of the Storm and Surface Water Utility Code defines when easement requirements for stormwater facilities.

-Drainage facilities that are constructed to serve predominantly public property or public right-ofway shall be publicly owned, per Section 24.06.085 of the Storm and Surface Water Utility Code, and shall be dedicated to the City.
+Drainage facilities that are constructed to serve predominantly public property or public right-of-way shall be publicly owned, per Section 24.06.085 of the Storm and Surface Water Utility Code, and shall be dedicated to the City.